Techgrounds-Cloud-9/cloud-9-jairvaneer/01_IT-Fundamentals/04_Security/SEC-04 Symmetric Encryption/Symmetric Encryption.md

 Short for Secure Sockets Layer.
 It is an encryption protocol and the standard technology used in keeping an internet connection secure and for the protection of data between tow (or more) systems.
 In order to use this, a website needs to have an added SSL certificate, a digital certificate that authenticates the website's identity and enables an encrypted connection.
 - **TLS**
 Short for Transport Layer Security.
 This is the improved and more secure version of SSL.
 Nowadays, when a website has a SSL certificate, in most cases this is a TSL certificate, but SSL is still widely applied as name because it is so well-known.
-- **CSR**
-Short for Certificate Signing Request.
-It is one of the first steps towards getting a SSL/TSL certificate.
-In this, all the information that is needed for the Certificate Authority (CA) to create your certificate.
-- **CA**
-Short for Certificate Authority.
-This is a company or organization that acts to validate the identity of entities such as websites or users and bind them to cryptographic keys by issuing digital certificates such as SSL or TSL certificates.
-- **Certificate**
-A document that acts as a digital passport, assigned to any entity that wants to participate in secure communication.

 ## Exercise
 ### Sources